-As chapter 3 in particular has shown, the application of more advanced statistical models and what is classified as deep learning techniques such as CNN have advanced our ability to classify black-grass.
+As chapter 3 in particular has shown, the application of more advanced statistical models and what is classified as deep learning techniques such as CNN have advanced our ability to classify weed populations from UAS imagery.
 With this increased performance there has been a loss in model interpretability as the features that CNN models use are not necessarily human eligible.
 This is an issue when we then look into troubleshooting the transferability of models between fields.

-An interesting paper on the transferability of CNN features in 2014 (Yosinski et al., 2014) states that transferability is negatively affected by two issues: the specialisation of higher layer neurons and the difficulties related to splitting between co-adapted neurons.
-They concluded that I the test dataset is small and the number of parameters in the model is large then the finetuning may result in overfitting.
-Applying this to our work, our test dataset in the LOFO-CV tests are small (~110 plots) and the number of parameters in the Inception V3 model architecture that we use is relatively large (23 million) (Szegedy et al., 2015).
+An interesting paper on the transferability of CNN features, (Yosinski et al., 2014) states that transferability is negatively affected by two issues: the specialisation of higher layer neurons and the difficulties related to splitting between co-adapted neurons.
+They concluded that if the test dataset is small and the number of parameters in the model is large then the finetuning may result in overfitting.
+Applying this to our work, our test dataset in the LOFO-CV tests are small (~110 plots) and the number of parameters in the Inception V3 model architecture that we use is relatively large (23 million) as defined by Szegedy et al (2015).
 This suggests that our models may be overfitting at the field level.

 Over the course of the past four years of this research the field of machine learning and in particular CNN has progressed significantly.
 With a combination of factors such as larger datasets, greater computational resources, more efficient frameworks and more researchers focusing on the field, there is sure to be even more fundamental advancements to come in the following years.

+5.6 Conclusion

+Large scale population monitoring is crucial for preserving, maintaining and extending the capabilities of natural systems with the rapid pace of global change.
+Continued development of methods for data collection and statistical analysis are essential for the large-scale management of agricultural systems.
+However, it is important that methods are rigorously tested, and the limitations fully discussed in the literature before full usage in applied and commercial settings.

-5.6 References
+5.7 References

 BARRERO, O., ROJAS, D., GONZALEZ, C. & PERDOMO, S. Weed detection in rice fields using aerial images and neural networks.
 Signal Processing, Images and Artificial Vision (STSIVA), 2016 XXI Symposium on, 2016.
 IEEE, 1-4.